Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 weapon imagery, and is integrated with the APX-80 interrogation system.

-The primary conversion from the APQ-109 to APQ-120 included a reduction in the number of field replacable units in the nose, as well as the reduction in their size; whereas the -109 had been a hybrid in its movement towards solid state hardare (primarily in the low voltage processing sections), the 120 was a fully solid-state system.
+The primary conversion from the APQ-109 to APQ-120 included a reduction in the number of field replaceable units in the nose, as well as the reduction in their size; whereas the -109 had been a hybrid in its movement towards solid state hardware (primarily in the low voltage processing sections), the 120 was a fully solid-state system.
 While this update reduced the space overhead and weight for the system, the modification of the F-4 nose to include the [M61 cannon](../stores/guns.md#internal-cannon-m61a1-vulcan) required a